ferrumnet/ferrum-network/docs/running-nodes.md

 ## How Quantum Portal works

 Quantum Portal is part of the Ferrum Runtime Node.
-When you deploy the Ferrum Network node you can configure it to mine or validate Quantum Portal transactions of Ferrum Network transactions as a validator on the network.
+When you deploy the Ferrum Network node you can configure it to mine or validate Quantum Portal transactions of Ferrum Network transactions as a collator on the network.

 ### Overview

 Quantum Portal is part of the Ferrum Runtime Node.
-When you deploy the Ferrum Network node you can configure it to mine or validate Quantum Portal transactions of Ferrum Network transactions as a validator on the network.
+When you deploy the Ferrum Network node you can configure it to mine or validate Quantum Portal transactions of Ferrum Network transactions as a collator on the network.

 Quantum Portal includes the following core components: